 In particular, I want to ensure the OfS continues to support and sustain the atmosphere of continuous improvement, underwritten by the spirit of collective empirical enquiry which the evaluation and publication commitments in the new APPs create.

-For that reason, I am pleased to announce that OfS has been successful in negotiating £1.5 million pounds to fund an evidence repository for the evaluation work providers produce as part of their APPs.
+For that reason, I am pleased to announce that the OfS will fund an evidence repository for the evaluation work providers produce as part of their APPs, which will be established by TASO as part of its annual funding of £1.5 million pounds.

-The repository will be established by TASO, and the funding for it will be part of a renewed grant from the OfS, supporting this and TASO’s wider work, which itself will continue to be a crucial part of the expanding evidence eco-system for equality work.
+The repository will support evaluation and TASO’s wider work, which itself will continue to be a crucial part of the expanding evidence eco-system for equality work.

 We will set out more details on the inclusion criteria in due course, but broadly we will be looking for interim and final reports to be submitted (whether these demonstrate an impact or not).